 The Johnson County Board of County Commissioners (BOCC) is responsible for enacting legislation, levying and appropriating taxes and setting budgets, and Johnson County residents are strongly encouraged to engage with county government and have their voices heard.
 Weekly BOCC meetings are open to the public and streamed online.
 Many of our departments and agencies have advisory boards that depend on citizen participation.
 Johnson County residents who are registered to vote elect the BOCC members, District Attorney and Sheriff, so the more you know, the more empowered your vote.
 This is a great place to get educated and start engaging.

 Our Board of County Commissioners wear many different hats.
 One of those hats is serving as liaisons to or members on a variety of boards and committees.
 Some are related to county government departments and agencies; others are regional boards or committees that work on issues benefiting the metro and the region.

 Chairman Ed Eilert has finalized the board and committee assignments for 2019.
-If you go to this page and click on each commissioner’s bio you can access their assignments.
+If you go to the BOCC page and click on each commissioner’s bio, you can access their assignments.

 Commissioner Jim Allen has been re-appointed as Vice Chairman of the BOCC for 2019.

 Johnson County was selected as one of seven counties in the nation as a Stepping Up Innovator County for its expertise in taking actions to reduce the number of people in jail who experience mental illness.

 As an Innovator County, Johnson County’s efforts will be highlighted as part of a new push from Stepping Up: A National Initiative to Reduce the Number of People with Mental Illnesses in Jails to help counties consistently identify and collect data on this population.